Portable Battery Global Market 2024 To Reach $20.19 Billion By 2028 At Rate Of 9.1%

 - The Business Research Company

-LONDON, GREATER LONDON, UNITED KINGDOM, September 19, 2024 /EINPresswire / -- The portable battery market has experienced robust growth in recent years, expanding from $13.13 billion in 2023 to $14.28 billion in 2024 at a compound annual growth rate (CAGR) of 8.7%.
+LONDON, GREATER LONDON , UNITED KINGDOM, September 24, 2024 /EINPresswire / -- The portable battery market has experienced robust growth in recent years, expanding from $13.13 billion in 2023 to $14.28 billion in 2024 at a compound annual growth rate (CAGR) of 8.7%.
 The growth in the historic period can be attributed to the growing popularity of electric vehicles (EVs), increasing standards for portable batteries, rising number of initiatives and research activities, growing demand For high fidelity (Hi-Fi) systems, and growth in audiophiles.

 What Is The Estimated Market Size Of The Global Portable Battery Market And Its Annual Growth Rate?